TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 ::::

-We want to stress  the importance of property {itemref}`Item:Prop:SVD:propertiesATA:nonzeroeigvals`.
+We want to stress  the importance of property {itemref}`Item:Prop:SVD:propertiesATA:non-zeroeigvals`.
 We know from {numref}`Sec:SymmetricMat` that the eigenvalues of a symmetric matrix are real.
 The previous proposition tells us that, in addition, **the eigenvalues of the symmetric matrix $A^TA$ are non-negative**.
 This property is the key for the singular value decomposition.

 ::::{prf:theorem}  Existence of a singular value decomposition